uwindsorcss/documents/constitution.md

 4. Be the final say in which events CSS will host.
 5. Create polls to allow all students to voice their opinions on what events they would like CSS to host.
 6. Be responsible for collaborating and communicating with the Head of Communications to ensure all CSS events are promoted on social media and via email.
-7. Act as a moderator on the Computer Science Discord.
+7. Act as a moderator on the Computer Science Society's Discord.

 The **Head of Communications** shall: